Original Article Copyright (c) 1988 JdB Sound, Acoustics

 Fortunately, you were prepared.
 Earlier in the week you rented 1 speaker director, 5 passive direct boxes and 2 active direct boxes.
 The church already owned 2 passive direct boxes.

-mixer in the pew and 10 minutes later the group finished their rehearsal
+at his mixer in the pew and 10 minutes later the group finished

-level signal input into a mixer.
-The most common application of a direct
+microphone level signal input into a mixer.
+The most common application

-box is when connecting an electronic keyboard or similar electronics to
+of a direct box is when connecting an electronic keyboard or similar

 There are 5 quick and convenient type of boxes